 This course covers basic individual and family emergency preparedness, and focuses on ‘shelter at home’ level threats.
-Using risk analysis methodologies in reality based scenarios, trainees are not only educated on an emergency preparedness mindset, but more importantly on the critical thinking processes necessary to instill mental adaptability and resource versatility.
+Using risk analysis methods in reality based scenarios, trainees are not only educated on an emergency preparedness mindset, but more importantly on the critical thinking processes necessary to instill mental adaptability and resource versatility.

 From this approach, real actions, real contingencies, and real inventories are developed to help the family in real situations.
 Not just hypothetical situations, the critical thinking approach to evaluating risk is instilled so each trainee can evaluate their own situation and their emergency preparations are customized to their needs.

-- This class is 2 hours long.
+- This course is 2 hours long.

 - Class format is classroom/lecture.
 It is not physically demanding.

-- Please contact Don Alley (734) 646-3584 or firstname.lastname@example.org with any questions.
+- Please contact Donald Alley with any questions (734) 646-3584 or firstname.lastname@example.org

 - Please read Terms and Conditions upon checkout.